-The Department Chair or Program Director must publish a consolidated program assessment report by the end of the academic year, that shall consist of all direct and indirect measures by program stakeholders, along with an overview of the outcome attainments.
+The Department Chair or Program Director must publish a consolidated program assessment report by the conclusion of two consecutive academic years, that shall consist of all direct and indirect measures by program stakeholders, along with an overview of the outcome attainments.
 The program assessment report shall articulate action plans to be implemented based on the nature of improvements as a use of result.